diego-treitos/linux-smart-enumeration/README.md

                to do faster scans at the cost of completeness -p SECONDS   Time that the process monitor will spend watching for processes.
-A value of 0 will disable any watch (default: 60)
+A value of 0 will disable any watch (default: 60) -S           Serve the lse.sh script in this host so it can be retrieved from a remote host.
 ```
 ## Is it pretty?